pifry/altium_to_quartus/README.md

     J1        79  U3      AH21
 ```

-should be converted into the line:
+the lines below shoud be generated:

 ```
 set_location_assignment PIN_AH22 -to "LVDS_TOP_DATA[30]"
 set_location_assignment PIN_AH21 -to "LVDS_TOP_DATA[30](n)"
 ```

 in qsf file.
-Only lines with U3 should be considered.
+Only lines with U3 should be considered as specyfied in `-u U3` parameter.

 The program shoud check whether every line in source file that ends with _P have a line with the same name ending with _N.
 If not it shoud return non zero result, print missing nets and do not generate any output files.